My life is a balance of three interwoven parts: family, work and philanthropy.

 From 2007-2010, I spent the better part of three years visiting philanthropic and environmental projects around the world – often with my family in tow.
 From China to Guatemala, from bio-fuels to women’s health clinics, from the US Institute for Peace to the Clinton Global Initiative, I sought out the most pressing issues facing our planet, spoke to experts and NGOs and spent weeks with my family working in villages and meeting people “on the ground”.

 My professional career has included start-ups, large multinational companies, manufacturers, quasi-government organizations and information providers.
 I worked in information technology, financial services and consumer products.
-I keep my toe in the professional water doing speaking and advising on strategy, technology and innovation to CEOs, CIOs, boards and start-ups.
+I keep my toe in the professional water doing speaking and advising on strategy, technology and innovation to CEOs, CIOs, boards and companies both established and start-ups.

-So, this site is a bit of an eclectic mix of social commentary, calls to action, business strategy, innovation and technology leadership.
+This site is an eclectic mix of social commentary, calls to action, business strategy, innovation and technology leadership.